boylerplet/Depression-Detector/README.md

 ### Run Front-end

 - Open a command line in the client directory
-- `npm install` to install all the required node libraries
+- `npm install --legacy-peer-deps` to install all the required node libraries
 - `npm start` to run the development server

 ### Run Flask Server